Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ Communicate in packets: cell-count and 1+value-size (so that names can be resized if needed) and cell-size and all-cell-data (`-1`…`1`).
 Uncompressed for simplicity of integration.
             - ⋯ Benchmark actual throughput.
         - ⋯ A [Perceiver IO](https://arxiv.org/abs/2107.14795) model to do next-frame prediction and first-cell-number maximization.
+            - ⋯ To take advantage of exponential improvement of learning, ML must be a journey, not a series of separate steps like it is today.
+Sensor network being able to represent all datasets in one format is a prerequisite.
+So, experiment: implement weight decay weighted by gradient to [learn precise behaviors](https://mathai-iclr.github.io/papers/papers/MATHAI_29_paper.pdf) without much inter-task interference, or weight-magnitude-based evolution of weight groups for cache-aware sparsification, then make the same model fully learn very small datasets.
+Are there then benefits to learning bigger text-based datasets?
     - ⋯ A Neuralink device.
 Once it, you know, exists.
 (Maybe it would be a [HID](https://web.dev/hid/).)

 - ⋯ Compression, for Internet and files: